Competitions and prizes in artificial intelligence: Games

 Deep Fritz against Deep Junior.
 The prize was $100,000.

 The annual Arimaa Challenge offered a $10,000 prize until the year 2020 to develop a program that plays the board game Arimaa and defeats a group of selected human opponents.
 In 2015, David Wu's bot bot_sharp beat the humans, losing only 2 games out of 9.
 As a result, the Arimaa Challenge was declared over and David Wu received the prize of $12,000 ($2,000 being offered by third-parties for 2015's championship).

-2K Australia is offering a prize worth A$10,000 to develop a game-playing bot that plays a first-person shooter.
-The aim is to convince a panel of judges that it is actually a human player.
+2K Australia is offering a prize worth A$10,000 to develop a game-playing bot that plays a first-person shooter video game which can convince a panel of judges that it is a human player.
 The competition started in 2008 and was won in 2012.
 A new competition is planned for 2014.

 The Google AI Challenge was a bi-annual online contest organized by the University of Waterloo Computer Science Club and sponsored by Google that ran from 2009 to 2011.
 Each year a game was chosen and contestants submitted specialized automated bots to play against other competing bots.

 Cloudball had its first round in Spring 2012 and finished on June 15.
 It is an international artificial intelligence programming contest, where users continuously submit the actions their soccer teams will take in each time step, in simple high level C# code.

+The International Olympiad in Artificial Intelligence for high-school students was established in 2024 and consists of two rounds: in the scientific round, participants solve problems in different subfields of AI, and in the practical round, participants use existing AI tools to produce a visual result.